Medically Reviewed by: Susan Hogan RN, RM, MSc

 Tips on how and when to stop your baby from using a dummy

-The NHS suggests to stop giving a dummy top your baby when they're between 6 and 12 months old.
+Both the Lullaby Trust and NHS suggest to stop giving a dummy to your baby when they're between 6 and 12 months old.
 This should be a gradual process and not be done in one go.
-Try and wean them off it by offering other distractions and alternatives.
+Stopping it at this age will help lower the possibility of ear infections and misalignment of teeth.

 FAQs